jtfreedman/project/README.md

 # Wake Tech Cloud Computing Project

 This project was for a Wake Tech Cloud Computing class.
-This project was further deployed using OpenShift.
+The project was further deployed using OpenShift.